NEELMCW/MCW_CPPAMP_TORCH/README.md

    * git clone https://bitbucket.org/multicoreware/cppamp-driver-ng.git src

-   * git checkout gmac-exp (gmac-exp branch is tailor built for torch7 use case)
+   * git checkout gmac-exp (gmac-exp branch is tailor made for torch7 use case)

 Create a build directory and configure using CMake.